News Hub: Regional News Network

 The Regional News Network started in 1999 and branded itself as Independent News Network.
 The company's first client was Davenport Fox affiliate KLJB (channel 18).
 INN produced a half-hour primetime newscast for that station, titled the Fox 18 Nine O'Clock News, which started on December 31 1999 until the station entered into a news share agreement with crosstown ABC affiliate WQAD-TV in September 2010.

 The company started two syndicated general national news products in June 2002.
 "The American Times" and "INN News" were for stations and cable channels who did not want a customized news product.
 In October, a Montana regional newscast, Big Sky News, with some localization for five stations began.

 INN began expanding into Spanish language newscast with Univision affiliates, particularly those owned by Equity Media Holdings.
 The Salt Lake City affiliate, KUTH, became INN's first Spanish client in February 2003.
 INN started Noticias Arkansas, a regional and local Spanish newscast, in June 2004 for affiliates in Little Rock and North West Arkansas.

 In August 2008, INN launched Hispanic News Network (HNN) in 20 markets.
 At that time INN employed six on-air personnel, with the expectation of hiring 6 more by early 2009.
-A new studio was constructed for HNN and WMYD, the Detroit MyNetwork TV affiliate.
+A new studio was constructed for HNN as part of the operation taking on a major market INN-produced newscast for Detroit's WMYD, then owned by Granite Broadcasting.